kinotto/node-typescript-webpack-starter/README.md

 ## Quick Overview

-This is a minimalistic starter app that benefits of the strong typing of the Typescript compiler on a Nodejs application, already configured with a custom .vscode to allow debugging inside a Visual studio code IDE
+This is a minimalistic starter app that benefits of the strong typing of the Typescript compiler plus all the latest ES6, ES7+ features on a Nodejs application, already configured with a custom .vscode to allow debugging inside a Visual studio code IDE

 see also [node babel webpack starter](https://github.com/kinotto/node-babel-webpack-starter)